Tell us a bit about yourself, background and what you do currently

 What’s been your greatest achievement personally?

 In my personal life, making three beautiful children and hopefully being a ‘Good Enough’ mum to them and my two stepkids.
 Professionally, it is creating Editorial Intelligence and its different programmes.
+I have found writing about and teaching the social science behind networks and networking both very creative and fulfilling too.

 Who has been your biggest inspiration?

 Carmen Callil, the legendary publisher, and the late Maya Angelou, both of whom I had the pleasure to work with for a number of years.
+And my daughter Anoushka, 16, and stepdaughter Rachael, 27, inspire me with their fearlessness and style.

 What does the future hold for you?